cerobreath/PassMaster/README.md

 ## Features

 - **Cross-Platform Support**: Works out of the box on various Linux distributions with dependency checks.
-- **AES-256 Encryption**: Ensures all stored passwords are securely encrypted.
+- **Secure Storage:** Passwords are encrypted with AES-256.
-- **User-Friendly Interface**: Easy-to-navigate dialog-based menus.
+- **User Authentication:** A passphrase is required to access the stored passwords.
-- **Password Management**: Add, retrieve, view, and delete service credentials.
+- **Service-Based Organization:** Passwords are categorized by service name and username.
-- **Password Generator**: Create secure, randomly generated passwords of custom lengths.
+- **Password Management Options:** Add, retrieve, edit, and delete stored passwords.
-- **No External Dependencies**: Uses built-in tools (OpenSSL and Whiptail) available on most Linux systems.
+- **Password Generation:** Generate unique passwords directly from the program.

 ## Screenshots